 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
-Go to Setting > Wireless 2.4GHz > Wireless Settings. - 3.
+Go to Wireless > Wireless Settings. - 3.
 Configure the basic settings for the wireless network and click Save.

-- Root AP Connection Displays the status of the root AP connection.
-Click Enable/ Disable to enable/disable the root AP connection. - Wireless Name of Root AP The SSID of the AP that you want to connect to. - MAC Address of Root AP The MAC address of the AP that you want to connect to. - Mode Select the desired mode.
-It is strongly recommended that you keep the default setting 11b/g/n mixed, so that all 802.11b/g/n wireless devices can connect to the router. - Channel Width Select any channel width from the drop-down list.
+- Wireless Name of Root AP The SSID of AP that you want to connect to. - MAC Address of Root AP The MAC address of AP that you want to connect to. - Mode Select the desired mode.
+It is strongly recommended that you keep the default setting 11bgn mixed, so that all of 802.11b/g/n wireless stations can connect to the router.

+If 11bg mixed mode is selected, the Channel Width field will turn grey and the value will become 20M, and cannot be changed.

+- Channel Width Select any channel width from the drop-down list.
 The default setting is Auto, which can automatically adjust the channel width for your clients. - WDS Mode -This field determines which WDS Mode will be used.
 It is not necessary to change the WDS mode unless you notice network communication problems with root AP.
-If you select Auto, then router will choose the appropriate WDS mode automatically.

-Survey - Click this button, and the AP List page will appear.
+If you select Auto, then router will choose the appropriate WDS mode automatically. - Enable Wireless Router Radio The wireless radio of the router can be enabled or disabled to allow or deny wireless access.
+If enabled, the wireless clients will be able to access the router. - Survey Click this button, and the AP List page will appear.
 Find the SSID of the Access Point you want to connect to, and click Connect in the corresponding row.
 The target network's SSID and MAC address will be automatically filled into the corresponding box.